openstack/openstack-manuals/doc/networking-guide/source/intro_basic_networking.rst

 DHCP clients locate the DHCP server by sending a UDP_ packet from port 68 to address ``255.255.255.255`` on port 67.
-Address ``255.255.255.255`` is the local network broadcast address: all hosts on the local network will see the UDP packets sent to this address.
-However, such packets will not be forwarded to other networks.
+Address ``255.255.255.255`` is the local network broadcast address: all hosts on the local network see the UDP packets sent to this address.
+However, such packets are not forwarded to other networks.
 Consequently, the DHCP server must be on the same local network as the client, or the server will not receive the broadcast.
-The DHCP server will respond by sending a UDP packet from port 67 to port 68 on the client.
+The DHCP server responds by sending a UDP packet from port 67 to port 68 on the client.
 The exchange looks like this:

 1. The client sends a discover ("I’m a client at MAC address ``08:00:27:b9:88:74``, I need an IP address")